 Fee for service.
-Successful Respondents will enter into a service contract that establishes a reimbursement schedule based on negotiated performance benchmarks and outcomes.
+Successful Respondents will receive a service contract that establishes a reimbursement schedule based on negotiated performance benchmarks and outcomes.
+This contract may be directly with the Commonwealth or it may be a subcontract administered through an intermediary organization.

-B. SINGLE OR MULTIPLE CONTRACTS
+B. SINGLE OR MULTIPLE CONTRACT(S)

-EOAF/EOE anticipates entering into a limited number of initial contracts in this open enrollment procurement process, which may be opened at any time by EOAF/EOE in order to allow new Respondents to submit responses after the initial selection period as deemed necessary by and at the discretion of EOAF/EOE.
+EOAF/EOE anticipate entering into a limited number of initial contracts in this open enrollment procurement process, which may be opened at any time by EOAF/EOE in order to allow new Respondents to submit responses after the initial selection period as deemed necessary by and at the discretion of EOAF/EOE.
 Responses received during the open enrollment period will be handled in the same manner as any other RFR response.
-EOAF/EOE reserves the right to enter into negotiations sequentially and gradually over the next year.
+EOAF/EOE reserve the right to enter into negotiations sequentially and gradually over the next year.